LDGerrits/QuickZone/docs/why-use-quickzone.md

 This allows you to track real-time simulations (e.g. a spell cast or an RC car) without the overhead of creating physical Instances.

-### 6. Performance Benchmarks
+### 7. Performance Benchmarks

-In a scenario with 2,000 moving entities and 100 zones, recorded over 30-seconds, I obtained the following benchmarks:
+In a stress test with 2,000 moving entities and 100 zones recorded over 30 seconds, QuickZone leads the pack:

 | Metric | QuickZone | ZonePlus | SimpleZone | QuickBounds | Empty Script |
 | --- | --- | --- | --- | --- | --- |